 In assessing the carrying value of the company's assets and liabilities, the directors have taken into consideration the economic outlook in light of the COVID-19 pandemic.
-The pandemic has not had a material impact on the Group's operations to date and therefore no additional provisions specific to the pandemic has been taken up in the Group's accounts.
-At this stage, the directors do not believe the pandemic will have a material impact on the Group's operations in the future due to its diversification of operations in Australia and China.
+The pandemic has not had a material impact on the Group's Australian operations to date and therefore no additional provisions specific to the pandemic has been taken up in the Australian accounts to reflect this.
+However, during the year, the Company made the decision to close its operations in China.
+Refer to the CEO's report for further information.
+All receivables in China have been fully provided for as their recoverability cannot be ascertained.